Dick Bliss

 Benjamin Charles "Dick" Bliss (7 April 1881 – 3 September 1935) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

 Family

 The son of Henry Bliss (1826-1906), and Emma Bliss (1835–1911), née Buxton, Benjamin Charles Bliss was born at Newport, Victoria on 7 April 1881.

 He married Janet Campbell Caldwell in 1907.

 Football

-Port Malbourne (VFA)
+Port Melbourne (VFA)

 'Dick' Bliss commenced his football career with Port Melbourne in 1901, on debut securing the praise of The Age correspondent who wrote that "the best game on the other side was played by a young giant named Bliss, who before last Saturday had never played a game of football with a recognised club of any sort".
 He played a total of 18 games over two seasons for Port Melbourne, missing four games through a suspension for fighting in 1902.

 Boulder City (GFA)

 In June 1903 Bliss travelled to the Western Australian goldfields; and in 1904 he played for Boulder City in the Goldfields Football Association.